DaveGut/HubitatActive/KasaDevices/README.md

-# (DEPRECATED) Hubitat Kasa Device Integration  Use Hubitat Built In App Instead.
+# Hubitat Kasa Device Integration  For the Hubitat Built-In App only.
-# Below instructions are current
-This integration is now DEPRECATED in favor of the Built-In Capability and the HUBITAT Matter implementation.
-The integration still works; however, updates and fixes are not a priority on my part.

-Legacy Kasa Devices.
-These are the non-Matter Kasa Devices except for the Kasa Hub 100.
-New installations should be via the built-in integration.
+## Supports legacy Kasa Devices
+TP-Link has decided that new Kasa Devices will use the Tapo integration.
+To accommodate this, this integration
+* Tests for all devices
+* If compatible with tihs integration, presents the device for installation
+* Provides a list of those requiring the Hubitat community TP-Link Tapo integration.

+### TP-Link Kasa devices now require enabling Third Party Services in the Phone App.
+    Open the phone app (kasa or tapo), go to ME > Third Party Services > Third-Party-Compatibility and turn on.

-Matter Kasa Devices and Kasa Hub.
+### Matter Kasa Devices and Kasa Hub.
 Two options:
     Use the HUBITAT MATTER INTEGRATION.
     Go to the TP-Link TAPO integration below and select Kasa devices from the app.
         '[RELEASE] TP-LINK TAPO Plug, Switch, Bulb, and Hub Integration'

-## This integration supports Kasa Matter Devices and the Kasa HUB.

 ## Instructions:
 Installation Instructions:  https://github.com/DaveGut/HubitatActive/blob/master/KasaDevices/Docs/Install.pdf